elpat77/google_book_search/README.md

 ### Overview

 This site was built using React components, helper/util functions, and React lifecycle methods to query and display books based on user searches.
-It was built using Node, Express and MongoDB where users can save books to review or purchase later.
+It was built using Google Books API, Node, Express and MongoDB where users can save books to review or purchase later.

-### Instructions

-* This application contains two pages:
+### This application contains two pages:

   * [Search](Search.png) - User can search for books via the Google Books API and render them here.
 User has the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.